Educational Requirements

 Education Requirements for Becoming a Credit Counselor

-To become a successful credit counselor in India, a combination of formal education and specific certifications is generally required.
+To become a successful credit counselor in India, a combination of formal education, certifications, and practical skills is essential.
 Here’s a detailed breakdown:

 -

-- A bachelor's degree in finance, economics, accounting, or a related field is typically the minimum educational requirement.
+- A bachelor's degree in finance, economics, accounting, or a related field is highly recommended.
+This provides a strong foundation in financial principles and practices.

 -